rzzzwilson/DigitalVFO/README.rst

 of the way I show the selected column using a dynamically programmable character.
 This leaves the second row free for other purposes.

+Next:

+* implement a menu system
-Next, add in the DDS-60 control code.
+* add in the DDS-60 control code

 About
 =====